 For it’s love that’s the spirit of this church.

 Not the walls or steeple but a gathered people

 Is what makes up the spirit of this church.”

 It’s the spirit of synagogue and shrine.

-This last approach is the most radical.
-It certainly won’t work with every piece of music.
-And many composers and lyricists balk at any suggestion that elaborations be made to their songs, so please don’t tell them I told you it was okay!
-But in the case of Love is the Spirit of This Church – especially the “Old-Time Gospel Version” – creativity and bold improvisation are already built into the ethos of the song, so you can make the song your own without banishing Blake – not to mention having to sing the word “house” on the last note of dozens of phrases.
+The “Gilbert and Sullivan” approach is the most radical, and it certainly won’t work with every piece of music.
+(And many lyricists balk any elaborations on their words, so please don’t tell them I told you it was okay!)
+However, in the case of Love is the Spirit of This Church, individuality, creativity and improvisation are already built into the song.
+By adding a few of your own touches I believe you can safely make the song your own without banishing Blake or having to end a whole slew of phrases on the word “house.”
 (Eeoww, it makes my mouth hurt just to think about it.)

 In the end, it’s your performance, and how you respond to words that don’t resonate with your performers or audience is not a trivial question.
 I applaud you for not mouthing lyrics mindlessly, and I also applaud you for not altering lyrics willy-nilly.
 Whatever words you decide to sing – and ultimately it is your choice – your commitment to making this decision with integrity is what makes love the spirit of your choir.